-- 1. Students must be eligible for enrollment in ENG 111 without a co-requisite and MAT 171 without a co-requisite. - 2.
+- 1. Students must be eligible for enrollment in ENG 111 and MAT 171. - 2.
 Students must have taken or be currently enrolled in: ACA 122, BIO 168 and CHM 130/130A.
 If selected for program entry, students must have completed or be currently enrolled in PSY 150 and BIO 169. - 3.
-Students must demonstrate successful completion of NUR 101, NUR 102 and NUR 103 from a regionally and nationally accredited university or college. - 4.
-The student's overall grade point average must meet or exceed 2.0. - 5.
+The student's overall grade point average must meet or exceed 2.0. - 4.
 Evidence of a current unencumbered LPN license.
 The student is responsible for providing this information to the Health Sciences Admissions Coordinator upon program application.